cbysectech/AI-Headshot-Generator-Professional-Profile-Pictures-with-Gemini-API/README.md

-# AI-Headshot-Generator-Professional-Profile-Pictures-with-Gemini-API
+# AI-Headshot-Generator-Professional-Profile-Pictures-with-API
-This project is a web application that leverages the power of Google's Gemini AI to transform everyday photos into high-quality, professional headshots.
+This project is a web application that leverages the power of Gemni Api to transform everyday photos into high-quality, professional headshots.
 The goal is to provide a simple, fast, and accessible tool for anyone looking to enhance their professional image on platforms like LinkedIn, Insta, Twitter, Portfolio without the need for an expensive photoshoot.

 ## Key Features